adamsaiewitz/ShotCat/README.md

 coder by trade, so this will be a learning process.
 There are no promises and no guarantees of delivery; features will be added at my leisure.
 Nyeh nyeh.

+I plan to use some form of SQL (such as MySQL or SQLite) and build a frontend application, perhaps in Python.

 # Anticipated Features
 * _Shot database_: tables with metadata, comments, and timecode.
 Ideally this would interface/export as an ALE so that it could be applied to clips in Avid, but that's secondary to a good search tool.
 * _Logs_: a location to store logs/transcripts/notes, so that they could be searched as quickly as a shot database.
 * _Universal search_: looking for a phrase?
 Looking for someone doing something you remember seeing?
 If it's logged and tagged properly, you'd call up both the shot info _and_ the relevant log/transcript.
+* _Standalone client_: Web apps suck if your network goes down, and they suck even more if you're building and accessing an extensive database.
+Keep it local or stored on your local shared storage for ultimate security, assuming your networked storage is airgapped -- it is airgapped, isn't it? ;)